echeadle/CodeSensei/README.md

 # CodeSensei

-Home grown codeing AI application using Streamlit and openai
+Your Python coding assistant powered by Streamlit and OpenAI.